akshaiy0603/STSMC_MULTI-QUADROTOR/README.md

 The key objectives of this research include:

-1. Formation Control
+Formation Control

 Ensuring stable and efficient formation of multiple quadrotors, even in dynamic environments.
 This involves achieving consensus between quadrotors, both in fixed and dynamic configurations, to ensure coordinated movement.

-2.Obstacle Avoidance
+Obstacle Avoidance
 Implementing an artificial potential field-based strategy that allows the quadrotors to navigate safely around static and dynamic obstacles, ensuring they maintain a safe minimum distance from each other and obstacles during maneuvering.

-3.PID Tuning for STSMC
+PID Tuning for STSMC
 Carefully tuning the PID sliding surface parameters to minimize steady-state errors and ensure convergence of the error trajectory, improving system performance and robustness against external disturbances.

 The research addresses the challenges of precise formation control and robust obstacle avoidance in multi-quadrotor systems.
 The use of STSMC guarantees that the system remains resilient to external disturbances, while the artificial potential field-based strategy ensures safe navigation in complex environments.